David Freiberg

-David Freiberg (/ˈfraɪbərɡ/ FRY-berg; born August 24, 1938) is an American musician best known for contributing vocals, keyboards, electric bass, rhythm guitar, viola and percussion as a member of Quicksilver Messenger Service, Jefferson Airplane, and Jefferson Starship.
+David Freiberg (/ˈfraɪbərɡ/; born August 24, 1938) is an American musician best known for contributing vocals, keyboards, electric bass, rhythm guitar, viola and percussion as a member of Quicksilver Messenger Service, Jefferson Airplane, and Jefferson Starship.
 Among other tracks, he co-wrote "Jane", a hit for Jefferson Starship.

 Career

 Singer-songwriter

 Classically trained in violin and viola, Freiberg began his career moonlighting as a coffeehouse singer-songwriter (playing acoustic guitar) during the American folk music revival while working for a railroad.
 For a while, he shared a house in Venice, California, with David Crosby and Paul Kantner before being briefly jailed for marijuana possession.
 Prior to being incarcerated, he also became acquainted with Dino Valenti, then Crosby's nominal roommate on a houseboat in Sausalito, California.
 During his time as a coffee house folk singer, he was part of the duo David & Michaela.
-David & Michaela made a demo at CBS studios, and "Elektra producer Paul Rothchild proposed fitting them into a bigger folk group.
+Along with the Sherwood Singers, Fred Thompson, The Willow Creek Ramblers, The Steeltown II, LeSesne Hilton, John MacQuarrie, Randy Boone and the Calimbo Steel Band, David & Michaela appeared at Pasadena's 1st Annual Folk Festival, which was held at 568 East Mount Curve Avenue, Altadena, Los Angeles County in August 1963.
+David & Michaela made a demo at CBS studios, and Elektra producer Paul Rothchild proposed fitting them into a bigger folk group.
 But the onset of the Beatles spelled the end of David & Michaela, and incentive for Freiberg to switch to rock and electric instruments."